"I want some good wine."

-You mean more than "Cada oso come pescado" does? "¿Tienes alguna pregunta?" is, at least, a very useful sentence to familiarize.
+You mean more than "Cada oso come pescado" does? "¿Tienes alguna pregunta?" is, at least, a very useful sentence to familiarize ourselves with.
 But the "Every bear eats fish" trivia? :D

 Sometimes the same questions repeat from step one to five.
 I guess they can't think up enough questions to fill all the blanks, or they believe repetition is the way to learn.
 Also, in this one, the adjective doesn't always have to follow the noun.
 Try Google translate, or talk to a native speaker and you'll see.
 But sadly, DL insists on it ad nauseum!